 ‘The sins of her kin and kind are not hers to bear.
 She’ll face no judgement for them, not from Him and certainly not from me,’ I rebuked him.

-‘They’ll come for her, and those that leave the ship will people these lands that once fed yours.
-Let the sea claim her, and they’ll not last another winter,’ he said.
+He argued, ‘They’ll come for her, and those that leave the ship will people these lands that once fed yours.
+Let the sea claim her, and they’ll not last another winter.’

 But I swam out and tore you from the ocean’s maw, put breath between your lips and pushed water out from your chest.”

 “They cannot survive if the seeds and grains they brought with them will not grow.
 This is a harsh land, and they’ve no one to teach them its ways.
-Not when murder and greed walk with them.”
+Not when murder and greed walk with them,” he stated simply.

 Desire fell to her knees and pleaded.
-“Please, sir, there’re good people on that ship.
-Master Carver and his family’ve been nothing but kind to me, providing for me after Father died.
-And Captain Jones — he didn’t have to take on Speedwell’s passengers but he did, and conveyed us all safely across the vast Atlantic.
+“Please, sir, there are good people on that ship.
+Master Carver and his family have been nothing but kind to me, providing for me after Father died.
+And Captain Jones — he didn’t have to take on Speedwell’s passengers but he did.
+He conveyed us all safely across the vast Atlantic.
 Will you do nothing to help them the way you helped me?”

 A scream caught in her throat and froze into a lump.

-“No, she’s mine.”
-Zaleos stepped in front of her.
+“No, she’s mine,” Zaleos said and stepped in front of her.

 “By the blood of He we know too well has she been cleansed; she owes nothing and no one but whom she chooses to commit herself to.”